 The curriculum also meets requirements for those already employed by criminal justice agencies who wish to obtain further education for professional advancement, as well as for those who desire advanced study in criminology or social welfare.
-Approximately half of the graduates from this program go on to earn a bachelor's degree in criminal justice at senior institutions like the University of Northern Iowa, Mankato State University or Buena Vista University.
+Approximately half of the graduates from this program go on to earn a bachelor’s degree in criminal justice at senior institutions.
 NIACC has an agreement with the Iowa Law Enforcement Academy which allows up to 15 hours of credit earned at the Academy to be awarded at NIACC.

 What Will I Learn?

 - Basic criminal law

 - Identification, handling and proper collection of evidence